hupkit/hupkit/docs/usage.md

 in HubKit.
 Only pull requests that were merged with the `merge` command (not the merge button!) will be properly categorized and labeled, all others show-up in he "Changed" section.

+### checkout

+Checkout a pull request by number.
+This creates a new branch based on the user and branch name to prevent conflicts with your local branches, eg. `sstok--great-new-feature`.
+If the branch already exists it's updated instead.

+Unless the author of the pull request disabled this feature.
+It's possible to push new changes to user's fork by simply using `git push`. _HubKit already configured the upstream for your, but remember to be careful with forced pushes._

 ### merge

 Merge a pull request with preservation of the original title/description and comments.